 WHEN TO CALL YOUR DOCTOR

-- Puncture on the head, neck, chest or abdomen that may go deep
+- Puncture on the head, neck, chest, back, or abdomen that may go deep

 Call Your Doctor Now (night or day) If

 - You think you have a serious injury

 - Puncture on the head, neck, chest, abdomen that isn't deep

 - Puncture overlying a joint

 - Tip of the object is broken off and missing